libapps/libapps-mirror/nassh/doc/FAQ.md

   then Ctrl-N, then F11 again, but that also is not great.

   If you want to open another Secure Shell session, use Ctrl-Shift-N.

+  Bookmarks will open in a tab regardless of OS and any settings.
+You can add `?openas=window` to the URI so Secure Shell will reopen itself as a window automatically.

   On macOS, most shortcuts are initiated via the Cmd key, so Ctrl shortcuts are passed regardless of the mode (window or tab), so this is generally less of an